Significance

 Other Emissions-related Targets

-In order to ensure that we achieve our greenhouse gas emission targets, mitigate our climate risks and work towards achieving climate opportunities, we have targets relating to a number of key performance indicators (KPI’s).
+To achieve our GHG emissions targets, mitigate our climate risks and work towards achieving climate opportunities, we have targets relating to a number of key performance indicators (KPI’s).
 These KPIs all have an effect on either our operational or value chain emissions.

 - 1% year-over-year reduction in annual energy intensity